Part-Time Employment Regulations: 10 Things To Know When Hiring A Part-Timer

 While the same CPF contribution rates apply to both full-time and part-time employees, the actual contributions may vary depending on the individual employee’s age and total wages in the month.

-Employees who earn less than $500 will not have to make their employee CPF contributions, and employees who earn less than $750 will make lower employee CPF contributions.
-This does not change the employer’s CPF contribution rates.
+Employees who earn less than $500 will not have to make their employee CPF contributions, and employees who earn more than $500 but less than $750 will have to make lower employee CPF contributions.
+In both instances, this does not change the employer’s CPF contribution rates.

 Read Also: Complete Guide To Employer’s CPF Contributions In Singapore